Lottery funding for St Cecilia's Concert Hall in Edinburgh

 The plans, being developed by architects Page/Park, will reinstate the 18th-century character of the venue, restoring the original historic frontage on the Cowgate and repairing the external stonework.

 A new entrance with a feature door will be visible from the Royal Mile.
-The oval concert hall at the heart of the building will be completely restored and the original acoustics will be recreated.'New life'
+The oval concert hall at the heart of the building will be completely restored and the original acoustics will be recreated.

 The venue will host live demonstrations, innovative use of sound and recordings, song-writing projects, exhibitions about instruments and their owners, resources for schools and lunchtime concerts.